Media-Ed-Online/princ-int-media-2017aut/modules/topic-02/_posts/2017-01-05-web-architecture.md

 - focused (like _hover_) or active
 - pressed (usually an animation occurs)

-<iframe width="100%" height="200" src="//jsfiddle.net/MediaEdOnline/Lt9c6kjo/12/embedded/result/?accentColor=33A3C1&bodyColor=FFF" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<iframe width="100%" height="200" src="//jsfiddle.net/Lt9c6kjo/14/embedded/result/?accentColor=FC315A" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-There is a lot of planning that needs to go into using CTAs, including verbage, placement, and design.
+There is a lot of planning that needs to go into using CTAs, including verbiage, placement, and design.

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/r2lcuFvNeD8" frameborder="0" allowfullscreen></iframe></div>